johndowns/azure-media-services-high-availability/README.md

 Azure Media Services (AMS) runs within a single region.
 In the event of a regional outage or fault, requests to the encoding service within that region may fail.
 Solutions that require a high degree of fault tolerance may benefit from deploying Media Services instances across multiple regions.
 This document describes a reference architecture for such a system, which is a variant of the [Scheduler Agent Supervisor pattern](https://docs.microsoft.com/en-us/azure/architecture/patterns/scheduler-agent-supervisor).

+The following types of outages are mitigated by this approach:

+1. **Azure Media Services regional outages and faults.** In the event of a regional issue with Azure Media Services, the this architecture will detect that the service is unhealthy and will reroute those requests to another instance.
+2. **Blob storage regional outages and faults.** In the event of a regional issue with Azure Storage that prevents the client from uploading blobs, the client application can route the writing of source media blobs to a secondary region.

+Furthermore, this approach could allow for geo-distribution of the workloads, while maintaining a single control plane for all encoding jobs, if desired.

 ## Solution design

 This solution involves three layers: